 Tip On the left panelAt the top of the page, you can change the data scope to view enrollment from different angles.

 Declining enrollment may provide advantages for prospective law students.
 Fewer applicants mean it is easier to get into a more prestigious school.
 With law schools competing to attract qualified applicants, strong students have more generous scholarship offers.
 At graduation, lower enrollment means fewer graduates to compete with for entry-level jobs.
 For law schools, however, drastically lower enrollment spells financial trouble when they cannot quickly shed costs or raise revenue, whether through tuition increases, fundraising, borrowing, or non-JD program revenue.

 A law school that faces an unplanned or unwanted drop in first-year enrollment will feel the financial effect for three (or four) years.
 When first-year enrollment falls in sequential years, those effects multiply.
-Today, overall JD enrollment is the lowest it's been in over 40 years.
+Today, overall JD enrollment has roughly stabilized at a level not seen in over 40 years.
 To say the least, law schools are facing incredible financial pressure—especially as the average price paid declines.

 But some of that financial pressure has been relieved at some law schools by growth of non-JD programs, whether post-JD programs, masters-level programs aimed at non-lawyers, or certificate programs.
 Between 1999 and 2006, non-JD enrollment was steady, averaging ~7500 students.
 In each year since 2006, non-JD enrollment has increased, with the pace accelerating in the past few years, after law schools had some time to create tuition-bearing programs.
 Value commensurate with price aside, tuition paid by these students offset costs associated with maintaining JD programs.